The content of this website may contain affiliate links and we may be compensated (at no cost to you!). Thank you for your support!

 So, take that into consideration when you are budgeting for buying a home.

 In order to find a realtor who is the best fit you may have to vet multiple agents.
 Don’t just go with the first one because it’s convenient, or if they are a friend of a friend.

 Find out if they have the right credentials.
 Check to make sure they have a valid license and/or are working with a reputable firm in Colorado.

 If you are unsure, a quick online search can provide a lot of the results you’re looking for.

-To become a licensed real estate agent, you must complete pre-license education, and pass the state real estate license examination.
+To become a licensed real estate agent in Colorado, you must complete pre-license education, and pass the state real estate license examination.

 We went through 3 real estate agents before we found the best one for our situation.
 Since we didn’t live in the city where we bought the home, we needed our agent to be our advocate, and help us out a lot.